 Some OLP CLI commands require that you specify a

 group ID.
 Your administrator must set up the relevant group IDs for your account and assign your application to the group.
 If your app is not assigned to a group, then the command produces an error.
-For more information on group IDs, see the Teams and Permissions User Guide.
+For more information on group IDs, see the Identity & Access Management Guide.

 The OLP CLI supports a set of characters that you can use to pass command parameters:

 Space and equal (